 The retail automotive industry is highly competitive and fragmented.
 Automobile dealerships compete with dealerships offering the same brands as well as those offering other manufacturers' brands.
 Competitors include small local dealerships and large national multi-franchise automotive dealership groups.
 In addition to competition for vehicle sales, dealerships compete for parts and service business with other dealerships, automotive parts retailers and independent mechanics.
 The principal competitive factors in vehicle sales are price, selection of vehicles, location of dealerships and quality of customer service.
-The principal competitive factory-trained technicians, and the quality of customer service.
+The principal competitive factors in parts and service sales are price, the use of factory-approved replacement parts, factory-trained technicians, and the quality of customer service.